expressjs/expressjs.com/starter/basic-routing.md

 # Basic routing tutorial

 This tutorial is a basic introduction to routing with Express. _Routing_ refers to determining how an application responds to a client request to a particular endpoint, which is a URI (or _path_) and a specific HTTP request method (GET, POST, and so on).

-Each route has a handler function, executed when the route is matched.
+Each route can have one or more handler functions, which is / are executed when the route is matched.

-Route definition takes the following structure `app.VERB(PATH, HANDLER)`, where `app` is an instance of `express`, `VERB` is an [HTTP request method](http://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol), `PATH` is a path on the server, and `HANDLER` is the function executed when the route is matched.
+Route definition takes the following structure `app.METHOD(PATH, HANDLER)`, where `app` is an instance of `express`, `METHOD` is an [HTTP request method](http://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol), `PATH` is a path on the server, and `HANDLER` is the function executed when the route is matched.

 <div class="doc-box doc-notice">
 This tutorial assumes that an instance of `express` named `app` is created and the server is running.
 If you are not familiar with creating an app and starting it, refer to the [Hello world example](/starter/hello-world.html).